-Visual Studio of course comes with a state-of-the-art debugger for .NET (and unmanaged Win32/Win64) code, and Elements can take full advantage of that debugger "for free", and builds on top of it by providing deep integration of the Oxygene, C# and Silver languages for evaluating expressions in watches, hovering over constructs in your code to inspect them, etc.
+Visual Studio of course comes with a state-of-the-art debugger for .NET, and Elements can take full advantage of that debugger "for free", and builds on top of it by providing deep integration of the Oxygene, C#, Swift and Java languages for evaluating expressions in Watches, hovering over constructs in your code to inspect them, etc.

 For debugging Java-based projects, we have gone a step further and integrated a full Java and Android debugging experience with the Visual Studio debugging system, especially for Elements.
-This allows you to test your Java and Android apps both in the local emulator and on the device, seamlessly from inside the IDE, using the same UI paradigms that you may already know from the .NET debugger.
+This allows you to test your Java and Android apps both in the local emulator and on the device, seamlessly from inside Visual Studio, using the same UI paradigms that you may already know from the .NET debugger.

-The same is true for testing your Cocoa applications.
-We have built a full-fledged native debugger for Mac and iOS into Visual Studio, based on the powerful LLDB debugger back-end that also drives debugging in Apple's Xcode.
-You can launch your Cocoa application straight onto your Mac, your iOS device or the iOS Simulator, and get the full debugging experience you expect – stepping through code, evaluating fields and variables, catching exceptions.
+The same is true for testing your Cocoa and Island applications.
+We have built a full-fledged native debugger for Mac, iOS, Linux and WebAssembly into Visual Studio, based on the powerful LLDB debugger back-end that also drives debugging in Apple's Xcode.
+You can launch your Cocoa and Island application straight onto your remote Mac, Linux PC, your iOS device or the iOS Simulator, and get the full debugging experience you expect – stepping through code, evaluating fields and variables, catching exceptions.

 Regardless of the platform, Elements will not only let you debug your own code, but — provided source code and debug symbols are available — will also let you step through code from Visual C# or Visual Basic, Java or Objective-C libraries you might be using.

-To the casual observer it will seem that nothing special is going on here, but in fact two completely unique debug engines for Java and for Cocoa, provided by Elements, are used in the background to make this possible.
+To the casual observer it will seem that nothing special is going on here, but in fact two completely unique debug engines for Java, Cocoa and Island, provided by Elements, are used in the background to make this possible.

-Elements provides sophisticated toolchain integration to let you go from your code to a finished, deployable application, all from within the IDE when you press "Build".
+Elements provides sophisticated toolchain integration to let you go from your code to a finished, deployable application, all from within Visual Studio when you press "Build".

 The CrossBox menu (and the corresponding CrossBox server application on Mac) lets you manage what external devices you build for – whether your Mac, iOS devices, Android phones, or the iOS Simulator or Android Emulator.
 Simply pick your target, hit "Build" and/or "Start" and off you go.